rafaelab/imagine-models/README.md

     pip3 install --user git+https://github.com/IMAGINE-Consortium/imagine-models.git

-If you install the library in a virtual environment, remove the --user tag
+If you install the library in a virtual environment, remove the `--user` tag.

 If you want to specify a branch, you can do so by adding @branch-name to the above command.